lengreat/PIC-FLASH/README.md

 </p>

 <h1 id="introduction">Introduction</h1>
-This is a small program made with Java, it consist of a several tracks which the 3 bloks run the way to reach the final stretch.

-The bloks positions are generated randomly, likewise its velocity can be increase by means of one click anywhere on track.
+This program helps to learn languages, can be english or anything else.
+The system to use is the pictures memorization.
+It has 2 modes, writing and reading mode, reading by default.
+The program starts with several pictures randomly one by one showed by means of the key "enter".
+Choose an option on combobox then press button "Start", thus commences the secuency but you have to press "enter" again and again until to end it.

 <h1 id="demo">Demo</h1>
 <p align="center">